 “Reading for pleasure is the single most important indicator of a child’s future success” OECD, 2002

-Junior pupils follow the Oxford University Press Treetops scheme.
+KS2 pupils follow the Oxford University Press Treetops scheme.
 All pupils are encouraged to enjoy a wide range of fiction, non-fiction and poetry books at home and at school.
 All pupils select a library book on a weekly basis to share with family and friends at home.

 If you would like any further details on either how phonics is taught or suggestions of suitable reading books, please do not hesitate to contact the school and speak to your child’s class teacher.

 Love of reading is developed through sharing high-quality texts.
 Each class has a timetabled story time each day.
 We use this time to share a range of fiction, non-fiction and poetry books.
 Click on the links below to find out which books our classes will be sharing this year.